Multiculturalism

+James Fearon's ranking of countries by ethnic and cultural diversity level in 2003, blue is lower and orange is higher.

 Multiculturalism is the coexistence of multiple cultures.
 The word is used in sociology, in political philosophy, and colloquially.
 In sociology and everyday usage, it is usually a synonym for ethnic or cultural pluralism in which various ethnic and cultural groups exist in a single society.
 It can describe a mixed ethnic community area where multiple cultural traditions exist or a single country.
 Groups associated with an indigenous, aboriginal or autochthonous ethnic group and settler-descended ethnic groups are often the focus.

-In reference to sociology, multiculturalism is the end-state of either a natural or artificial process (for example: legally controlled immigration) and occurs on either a large national scale or on a smaller scale within a nation's communities.
+In reference to sociology, multiculturalism is the end-state of either a natural or artificial process, such as legally controlled immigration, and occurs on either a large national scale or on a smaller scale within a nation's communities.
 On a smaller scale, this can occur artificially when a jurisdiction is established or expanded by amalgamating areas with two or more different cultures (e.g. French Canada and English Canada).
 On a large scale, it can occur as a result of either legal or illegal migration to and from different jurisdictions around the world.